vespa-engine/metrics-emitter/cloudwatch/README.md

     * Action: **PutMetricData**

 Next, create an IAM role.
 Choose AWS Lambda as the trusted entity and attach the previously created IAM permission policy.

+Finally, go to the KMS service view, and add the new role as a Key user of the key you used to encrypt the SSM parameters

 ## Create Lambda